droglenc/NCMTH107/modules/CE/DataProduction_CE1.md

 ## Types of Observational Studies I
 Identify whether each situation below is a voluntary response, convenience, or random sample.
 Explain your reasoning.

 1. A researcher is interested in the makes of cars found in Ashland.
 She sits at the corner of Ellis and Hwy 2 and records the makes of cars that are driven by.
 1. A researcher is interested in the makes of cars found in Ashland.
 She collects a sample of car registrations for Ashland owners from a statewide database such that each registration had the same chance of being selected.
 1. A wildlife manager needs to determine the sex ratio of deer in northern Wisconsin.
 Towards this end, he records the sex of road-kill deer from along Hwy 2.

 <br>

 ## Identify Response and Explanatory Variables I
 Identify the response variable in each of the following situations.
 Explain your reasoning.

 1. The distance of a putt and the golfer's success rate at making the putt.
-1. Response time to a particular dexterity test and the amount of time awake.
+1. A person's reaction time to "catching" a dropped ruler and the amount of time they have been awake. [*Hint: See #1 and 2 here for a brief description of the "Ruler Drop Test"](http://math.oxford.emory.edu/site/home/futurePages/excelProjectReactionTime/){:target="_blank"}
 1. Amount of fertilizer and growth of tomatoe plants.
 1. Number of shoes sold by a company and number of hats sold by that same company.

 <br>

 ## Blood Pressure Study
 A student is designing an experiment to determine the simultaneous effects of calcium in the diet and regular exercise on blood pressure.
 Some subjects will be given a calcium supplement pill and some will be given a placebo pill.
 In addition, some subjects will be required to perform aerobic exercises once a day, whereas others will not.
 The researcher has 32 male subjects available that are as similar as possible (similar ages, weights, initial blood pressures, etc.).

 1. Explain why this is an observational or experimental study.
 1. What is the response variable?